The American Board of Functional Neurology

 The Board of Directors consists of an ACFN-appointed member from each sub-specialty board that may serve unlimited staggered 2-year terms.
 Appointments are made by the Executive Director with the support of the President.
 The Board is governed by the Executive Director and the President.
 Their responsibility is to represent and protect the registry by defining, regulating, assessing, and communicating with its members and the public.

-The board of directors are responsible for communicating with the sub-specialty boards and registry, and to perform numerous functions included but not limited to: regular job analysis, defining educational requirements and standards for membership, creating and approving board and certification examinations, defining and regulating acceptable usage of board credentials, defining communication with the public about board policy and positions.
+The board of directors is responsible for communicating with the sub-specialty boards and registry, and to perform numerous functions included but not limited to: regular job analysis, defining educational requirements and standards for membership, creating and approving board and certification examinations, defining and regulating acceptable usage of board credentials, defining communication with the public about board policy and positions.

 - Sets educational requirements for certification